ajahne/blog/_drafts/2019-4-21-start-stop-terminate-aws-ec2-nodejs.md

 });
 {% endhighlight %}

-The key difference is the `params` object, which takes an array of InstanceIds to stop!
-So, to stop the instance we started you must type in the `InstanceId` into the `params`.
+The key difference (outside of the call to `stopInstances`) is the `params` object, which takes an array of `InstanceIds` to stop!
+So, to stop the instance we started you must type the `InstanceId` into the `params` object.

-Once you have entered the instance id, type the following to stop the instance.
+Once you have entered the instance id, type the following to stop the instance:
 ```
 node ec2-stop-instances.js
 ```